LLNL/FTTN/README.md

 # FTTN: Feature-Targeted Testing for Numerical Properties of NVIDIA & AMD Matrix Accelerators
-FTTN is a test suite to evaluate the numerical behaviors of matrix accelerators of GPUs (NVIDIA Tensor Cores and AMD Matrix Cores) in a quick and simple setting.
+FTTN is a test suite to evaluate the numerical behaviors of GPU matrix accelerators (NVIDIA Tensor Cores and AMD Matrix Cores) in a quick and simple setting.
 Matrix accelerators are heavily used in today's computationally intense applications to speed up matrix multiplications.
 This test suite provides a comprehensive study on the numerical behaviors of these accelerators, including support for subnormals, rounding modes, extra precision bits and FMA features.
 See the following table for the features FTTN tests:

 | **Test name**            | **Test description**                            |
 |--------------------------|-------------------------------------------------|